top of page

 This one should have been easy, but it actually took a bit of work to solve.

 I was initially confused by the signage.
 But with a bit googling, I found that the Tower of Power - Back to Oakland sign is not a real road sign.
 Instead, it is cover-art from a 1974 album from the band, Tower of Power, designed by photographer Bruce Steinberg.
-The fake sign was superimposed onto a legitimate photo of the Oakland Bay Bridge for the album cover (see album cover above).
+The fake sign was superimposed onto a legitimate photo of the Oakland Bay Bridge for the album cover (see album cover below).

 The fact that this area changed during repairs following the 1989 Loma Prieta earthquake complicated solving this sleuth.
 But after a few hours, I discovered the solution.
 The photo with the Citroën was taken at the intersection of 5th and Bryant Streets in San Francisco, a few blocks away from the entrance to the Oakland Bay Bridge.